Randommood/Speaking/README.md

-# Speaking
-Resources for Public Speaking and other misc info.

 ## About Me
 Ines Sombra is an Engineer at @Fastly, where she spends her time helping the Web go faster.
 Ines holds an M.S. in Computology with an emphasis on Cheesy 80’s Rock Ballads.
 She has a fondness for steak, fernet, and a pug named Gordo.
 In a previous life she was a Data Engineer.
 Follow Ines @randommood